Knowledge Hub

 Ask what problem is being solved, who is affected, what happens today and what would make the change successful.
 Better questions reduce wasted work.

 Speak in terms of problems, trade-offs and outcomes.
 Do not just list tools.
-Explain why something matters and how you would approach it.
+Explain why something matters and how a candidate would approach it.

 How to explain technical work to non-technical people